metamx/druid-spark-batch/README.md

 This repository holds a Druid extension for using Spark as the engine for running batch jobs

-To build issue the commnand `sbt clean test publish-local publish-m2`
+To build issue the command `sbt clean test publish-local publish-m2`

 ## Default Properties
 The default properties injected into spark are as follows: